Automation Testing Guide: How and Why to Automate Manual Testing

-Inna M. by Inna M. on 11/6/2023
+Inna M. by Inna M. on 01/22/2025

 The software industry regularly witnesses the emergence of new trends, technologies, and approaches.
 And while not all of them are here to stay, some are not going anywhere.
-Automation testing definitely belongs to the latter group: having been known since the 1970s, automation in testing has only gotten more common and more powerful.
+Automation testing definitely belongs to the latter group: having been known since the 1907s, automation in testing has only gotten more common and more powerful.

 But is automation needed on every software testing project?
 How to plan and set up an automation project to benefit from it the most?
 And why can automation projects fail?
 These are just some of the questions we’ll answer in today’s longread.

 Let’s start with the basics: what automation actually is and what its place in the modern software quality assurance landscape is.
-Automation testing is a software testing technique that allows organizations to automate a large chunk of tests.
-These tests are traditionally done manually but require a lot of time and can be challenging for the tester because of their repetitive nature.
+Automation testing is a software testing technique that allows organizations to automate a large chunk of tests that are traditionally done manually but require a lot of time and can be challenging for the tester because of their repetitive nature.

 While automated QA is by no means a new trend, it is steadily going up in terms of adoption among organizations of all sizes.
 One study estimates that most companies automate only up to 49% of their tests, but an increasing number of companies (32.2%) would like to be able to automate up to 75% of tests.
-The job market is also witnessing an increased need for experienced automation QA engineers, which means the industry is currently on the rise and we will continue to see the growing prevalence of automation testing in the quality assurance process.
+The job market is also witnessing an increased need for experienced automation QA engineers, which means the industry is currently on the rise and we will continue to see the growing importance of automation testing in the quality assurance process.

 Many sources use the terms “automation testing” and “test automation” interchangeably.
 But do they really mean the same thing, or do they have different meanings and different uses?
 Let’s take a closer look at both concepts to find out once and for all.

-Automation testing is the process of setting up software tests to run independently over a certain period of time, as opposed to manual testing, where the tester needs to execute each test individually when needed.
+Automation testing is the process of setting up software tests to run independently over a certain period of time, as opposed to manual testing, where the tester needs to execute each test when needed.

 Test automation is the process of automating all software testing-related tasks across the organization, which typically go way beyond automation testing.